docb/dbRackModules/README.md

 The values (0-10V) of the polyphonic Lvl input are divided by 10 and then multiplied with the corresponding parameter value.
 By using 10V Gates on the Lvl input single channels can be turned on and off.
 To avoid clicks there is a slew limiter processing the incoming level values.

-### FLA and FFL
-FLA applies integer arithmetic to a CV signal.
-FLL applies integer bit operations to a CV signal.

-The CV input is converted to a 24 bit integer and converted back after the operation.
-The purpose of these modules was originally to have a method for arbitrary formulas used in the classic "Experimental music from very short C programs (Viznut)".
-However it turns out that also wired sounds can be made with this method.

 ### STrg
 A polyphonic Schmitt Trigger module